 Most of the weak RIs are supported only by “computational analysis” or by “ChIP-seq” evidence types (Figure 4C).
 As mentioned before, HT evidence is considered weak, so RIs supported by only ChIP-seq have a weak confidence level (Figure 4C).
-There are also some weak RIs supported by classical evidence types, for example, RIs supported only by the evidence of “binding of cellular extracts”.
+There are also some weak RIs supported by classical evidence types, as already mentioned.
 In Figure 4C, we can observe that some RIs are supported by different combinations of independent evidence types and they do not become strong, this is because for these RIs the evidence of function (effect over expression) is missing, probably due to the historic process of curation.
 Future curation will enable us to recover their functional evidence.
 Note that 100% of nonexperimental RIs are classified as weak (Figure 3C).